The countdown to Spring Break begins this Friday, February 21 with a GEA HAPPY HOUR at the South Philadelphia Taproom.

 - Summary of your research (1-2 paragraphs) as though you were speaking to someone unfamiliar with your discipline

 - Description of the impact your research has on the scholarly literature.
 What does your research show that is new?

-If you are presenting at a conference this winter and are planning to apply, it would be wise to start collecting these materials soon.
+Decisions will be made by the middle of March, and applicants notified shortly thereafter.
+If you are presenting at a conference this spring and are planning to apply, it would be wise to start collecting these materials soon.
 See the CLA website for more information and for guidelines and restrictions.